spember/gr8conf-2012-workshop/Instructions.md

 ### File Locations

 Nearly every file we add or edit today will be within <strong>web-app/js/src/</strong>.
 Please note that if the reader changes any file names or adds new files, the file must be added to the ApplicationResources.groovy in <strong>grails-app/conf</strong> so that the Resources plugin will bundle it for you.

+### Server Endpoints

+There are three main endpoints that you may want to view:

+*   [http://localhost:8080/twitterMonitor](http://localhost:8080/twitterMonitor) or [http://localhost:8080/twitterMonitor/standAlone](http://localhost:8080/twitterMonitor/standAlone) to access the sample application.

+*   [http://localhost:8080/twitterMonitor/presentation](http://localhost:8080/twitterMonitor/presentation) to view the presentation.

+*   [http://localhost:8080/twitterMonitor/jasmine](http://localhost:8080/twitterMonitor/jasmine) to execute the Jasmine Javascript unit tests.

 <hr />